 - Are you looking for a higher number of reviews?

 - Are you trying to address product confusion?

-Whatever problems your customers are most experiencing with your product, you can address them with product inserts.
-If you have a common problem among the FAQs in your product listing, address that problem with future inserts to save you time—direct customers with specific sets of instructions.
+Whatever problems your customers are experiencing with your product, you can address them with product inserts.
+For example, if you have a common problem among the FAQs in your product listing, address that problem with future inserts to save you time—direct customers with specific sets of instructions.